piotrekn/ng-rxjs-safe-subscribe/README.md

 3. taking a finite number of values: first, take(n) - it'll unsubscribe after n emits, and only then,
 4. async pipe in HTML template - takes care of the issue automagically.

-Package `ng-rxjs-safe-subscribe` provides a ready and easy to use solution for your every Angular project.
+Package `ng-rxjs-safe-subscribe` provides a ready-to-use solution for every Angular project.

 # Installation